Clinical Academic Training at Cambridge offers exciting and challenging opportunities to pursue an academic career alongside clinical training.

-Academic Foundation Programme (AFP)
+Specialised Foundation Programme (SFP)

 It is aimed at doctors who are considering a career path as a clinical academic.

-Academic foundation doctors follow the same curriculum and must attain the same outcomes as other foundation doctors but, in addition, they undertake academic research.
+Specialised foundation doctors follow the same curriculum and must attain the same outcomes as other foundation doctors but, in addition, they undertake academic research.

 Academic Clinical Fellowships (ACF)

 An Academic Clinical Fellowship (ACF) offers the opportunity to spend 25% protected time on academic research.
 The remaining 75% will be spent in clinical training, during which time clinical competencies must be met.
-An ACF is funded for up to 3 years (4 years for General Practice) and most posts are offered at CT1 or CT2, with guaranteed run-through in the specialty specified.
+An ACF is funded for up to 3 years (4 years for General Practice) and many posts are offered at CT1 or CT2, with guaranteed run-through in the specialty specified.
 However, there are some specialties which require trainees to have completed their core competencies and these posts will be advertised at ST3 or ST4.

 Academic Fellowships are part of the NIHR’s Integrated Academic Training Pathway.
 Each year, NIHR allocate a number of (formula) posts to Cambridge and also invites Cambridge to bid for additional (competition) posts in priority themes.
 In addition, individual departments can provide funding for Local ACF posts.

 A Clinical Lectureship (CL) offers the opportunity to spend 50% protected time on academic research.
 The remaining 50% is spent on clinical training, during which time clinical competencies must be met.
 A CL is funded for up to 4 years and trainees must hold a PhD when appointed.
 Most trainees will obtain their CCT during their Clinical Lectureship.

 CLs are part of the NIHR’s Integrated Academic Training Pathway.
 Each year, NIHR allocate a number of funded posts to Cambridge.
 In addition, individual departments can provide funding for Local CL posts.